hliuson/hliuson.github.io/content/posts/low-param-soft-prompt.md

 This idea emerged out of a different project to generalize from text personas to soft-prompts in a zero-shot manner using generative methods.
 After some exploratory work, the problem seemed intractable, at least with the dataset we had.
 As I was training the soft-prompts, I found that on the small datasets we were using, even soft-prompts could overfit strongly and lead to poor performance, so the idea of dimension reduction came up.
 I proposed that we relax the problem a bit from zero-shot generalization to "few-shot" training, using a dimensionality reduction technique.

 This low-rank soft prompting method allows the model to learn the specific relevant features of particular personas within that dataset.
+We found that freezing the embedding vectors and then fine-tuning only the mixture weights outperformed other soft-prompting methods for roleplaying.

 ### [Full Text](/files/low-param-soft-prompt.pdf)